 Take a local chef (or two) who’s passionate about real local food, allow them to craft a meal featuring some of the region’s award winning produce, and serve it in a sublime location, right next to where the food was grown, and you have the unique and exquisite food experience that is Meals in the Fields.

-Two hatted Sydney chefs present this region’s best produce in our unique location.
+Our most recent event saw two hatted Sydney chefs present this region’s best produce in our unique location.

 Carla and Richie are both looking forward to working with local producers and showcasing their produce, having spent time venturing out to meet local artisans to source suppliers for their new venture.